DOH - Doha

 The honest assessment

 Doha taxis are among the better airport taxis in the region.
-They are metered, generally clean, and reasonably priced.
-The case for a pre-booked transfer is primarily about premium comfort, specific vehicle needs, or child seat requirements rather than avoiding a bad taxi experience.
+They are metered, generally clean, and the distances are short.
+The case for a pre-booked transfer is primarily about premium comfort, specific vehicle needs, child seat requirements, or wanting the price settled in advance — rather than avoiding a bad taxi experience.

 Related Airport Guides